Tejp98/History-Analytics/README.md

 # Fun Little Projects :
 This repository included various small projects.
-Decription about each project is given below.
+Description about each project is given below.

 ## 1. Number of Google Searches: